Zaxxon: Commercial

+The arcade game was a major commercial success worldwide.
+In Japan, Game Machine magazine listed it as the 18th highest-grossing arcade game of 1981, despite having only a limited release towards the end of the year; it did not appear on the magazine's top 20 annual list for 1982.
+The magazine later listed the game as the eighth top-grossing table arcade cabinet of May 1983.

-The arcade game was a major commercial success in North America.
-Zaxxon reached the top of the monthly US RePlay arcade charts in June 1982.
+The arcade game was a bigger commercial hit in North America, where it reached the top of the monthly US RePlay arcade charts in June 1982.
 The Amusement & Music Operators Association (AMOA) later listed it among the top six highest-grossing arcade games of 1982 in the United States.